PostHog/posthog.com/contents/blog/measuring-feature-success.md

 ### 0. Deciding to build a feature

-A feature needs to exist for us to measure its success.
-Deciding to build a feature comes before everything in the feature success process.

 From the thinking and decision about building a feature comes the criteria for evaluating its success.

 Yakko decided to work on sampling because:
 1. Slow results on complex queries were causing frustrations for large customers.
-This ties to the objective of "[make PostHog performance frustration free for our 10 largest customers](/handbook/small-teams/product-analytics#objective-2-make-posthog-performance-frustration-free-for-our-10-largest-customers)."
+This ties to the product analytics team objective of "[make PostHog performance frustration free for our 10 largest customers](/handbook/small-teams/product-analytics#objective-2-make-posthog-performance-frustration-free-for-our-10-largest-customers)."
 2. Sampling felt like a simple solution that could be implemented quickly.
 3. Manually benchmarking the impact of 10% sampling on large customers' queries confirmed 3-10x improvements in speeds with only a 1-2% loss in accuracy.